Poll log files for updates and highlight words based on regexp filters

 For example, imagine you are about to work with log files containing among the other things, Java stack traces.
 You could think about launching the application with the following options, in order to get notified as soon as a new exception (and relative stack trace) is added to the observed file:

 python logfilter.py -e '([Ee]xception|\tat)' LOGFILE.log

-Moreover, imagine you working on a new module being part of bigger project (all the log traces coming from such a module, have a special FOO keyword associated); then, to follow the live behaviour of the module while still observing exceptional events coming from the rest of the application, you could launch the logfilter with the following options:
+Moreover, imagine you working on a new module being part of bigger project (all the log traces coming from such a module, have a special FOO keyword associated); then, to follow the live behavior of the module while still observing exceptional events coming from the rest of the application, you could start logfilter with the following options:

 python logfilter.py -e '([Ee]xception|\tat)' -e FOO LOGFILE.log